 Technical Expertise

-Demonstrated knowledge and understanding of the Victorian Aboriginal Community, both society and culture, and the issues impacting on it.
+A demonstrated knowledge and understanding of the Victorian Aboriginal Community, both society and culture and the issues impacting on it.

-Demonstrated ability to communicate sensitively and effectively with members of the Victorian Aboriginal community.
+A demonstrated ability to communicate sensitively and effectively with members of the Victorian Aboriginal community.

 Personal Attributes

 Resilience: Gives frank and honest feedback/advice.
 Listens when ideas are challenged, seeks to understand the nature of criticism and respond constructively; displays confidence and conviction when communicating an opinion.